HomeESA by StateESA Letter Iowa

 What Your Iowa ESA Letter Includes

 Our Iowa-licensed mental health professionals serve renters across the state — from the capital, Des Moines, to its largest city, Des Moines, plus Des Moines, Cedar Rapids, Davenport and Iowa City and every community in between.
-Whether you are signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.
+Whether you’re signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.

 Who Qualifies for an Emotional Support Animal in Iowa?